Mission & History

 Due to their generosity and additional gifts from Canada, Samaritan’s Purse sent 28,000 shoebox gifts to children in the Balkans that Christmas.

 Every year since, Samaritan’s Purse has collected shoebox gifts filled with toys, school supplies, and hygiene items for children around the world.
-Since 1993, more than 178 million children in more than 150 countries have received an Operation Christmas Child shoebox.
+Since 1993, more than 209 million children in more than 170 countries and territories have received an Operation Christmas Child shoebox.
 The project delivers not only the joy of what, for many kids, is their first gift ever, but also gives them a tangible expression of God’s love.

 Tens of thousands of volunteers from local churches around the world partner with us to present the Gospel of Jesus Christ at festive outreach events where children are surprised with these shoebox gifts.